 - Modern batteries won’t suffer if you leave the device’s charger plugged in after it’s fully charged.
 An inbuilt controller stops the battery from taking more current than necessary, so there’s no risk of overcharging the battery.
 But this does not mean that you should constantly keep your phone charging.
 The battery will last longer if you keep the charge between 40% and 80%.

-- Here is why it is unsafe to buy cheap batteries: they could be substandard and might not have inbuilt controllers.
+- Here is why it is unsafe to buy cheap batteries or cheap battery replacement: they could be substandard and might not have inbuilt controllers.
 Hence, another piece of advice: do not charge your device using non-native chargers or USB cables.

 - Another situation worth knowing about: if your smartphone has a bulky protective case, it might cause the device and its battery to overheat during lengthy recharging sessions.
 You should remove the case before plugging in the charger.